Charlotte Denman Lozier: Early adulthood

-Dr. Charlotte Denman Lozier finished medical school in 1867 and soon became a professor of physiology and hygiene for New York Medical College for Women.
+Charlotte Denman Lozier finished medical school in 1867 and soon became a professor of physiology and hygiene for New York Medical College for Women.
 While working as a professor, Charlotte also presented many lectures on women's rights.

-Charlotte Denman Lozier married the son of Dr. Clemence Lozier, Dr. Abraham Witton Lozier on January 20, 1866, in Ft.
+She married the son of Dr. Clemence Lozier, Dr. Abraham Witton Lozier on January 20, 1866, in Ft.
 Wayne, Indiana.
 The two remained in Winona for some time before returning to New York where Charlotte then became the Vice President of the National Working Women's Association.
 As a feminist, she campaigned for Women's Suffrage and the Working Women's Association as well as other progressive and charitable organizations.

 Charlotte Denman Lozier and Abraham Lozier had three children.
 The first born was a boy, Clement Abraham on November 7, 1866.
 Clement Abraham died at the age of 21.
 The next to be born was another boy, Robert Ten Eyck, in May 1868 in Connecticut while Dr. Charlotte Denman Lozier was on her way home from a lecture.
 The last to be born was a girl, Jessie Charlotte, born on January 1, 1870.
 Jessie Charlotte married Harry S. Payne on January 15, 1896.
 Jessie and Harry Payne had one son born on July 3, 1898, named Robert Lozier Payne.

 Career

 Lozier worked as a physician, lecturer, and belonged to Sorosis, which in Latin means sisterhood.
 Sorosis was a professional women's club, which sought to support women involved in various fields of work.

 Lozier also served as the first Vice President of the National Working Women's Association.
 The Working Women's Association was created in 1868 and was formed to protect the rights of women, including better labor conditions for women of all classes.

 In the late 1860s, Charlotte Denman Lozier defended Hester Vaughn, a woman accused of killing her newborn.
 Lozier was also well known for defending women such as Caroline Fuller, a young woman whose sexual partner was urging for an abortion.

-The Charlotte Lozier Institute, named for Lozier, is an anti-abortion think tank founded in 2011.
-It is a research and education arm of the Susan B. Anthony List, an organization dedicated to electing candidates and pursuing policies that will reduce and ultimately end abortion.
-The stated goal of the Charlotte Lozier Institute is "to promote deeper public understanding of the value of human life, motherhood, and fatherhood, and to identify policies and practices that will protect life and serve both women’s health and family well-being."